YongoDavid/Demo-2024-Feb/README.md

 Review my code on the SAFETY-AID and find out why my index.ejs file is not working. sometimes code just really annoys the shit out of me , expeciially when trying to figure things out and ut is not working.
 Also debugging is very annoying.
+But this is the life , have to keep going and doing hard things.